 This is one of the top perks of getting an elliptical trainer, and it’s the reason it’s called cross-trainer or X-trainer.

-Thanks to its handlebars, the elliptical trainer can provide a dual-action workout that engages most of the major muscle groups in your body, including your quads, hamstrings, glutes, pecs, triceps, biceps, and core.
+Thanks to its handlebars, the elliptical trainer can provide a dual-action workout that engages most of the major muscle groups in your body, including your quads, hamstrings, glutes, pecs, core, biceps and triceps.
+If the reviews on some of these machines are anything to go by, this added advantage is something users won’t miss for the world.

 Remember, the more muscles you engage, the more calories you’ll burn, which makes this machine superior compared to lower-body-only exercise machines, which is the case for most exercise bikes.